-As teams are trained in SAFe, they learn how to use a kanban board to visualize their iteration execution.
-They also experience their first PI Planning during which they create their Iterations Plan, which will be used to feed their Team Backlog throughout the PI.
+As teams are trained in SAFe, they learn how to use a Kanban board to visualize their iteration execution.
+They also experience their first PI Planning during which they create their Iterations Plan, which will be used to feed their Team Backlog throughout the Program Iteration (PI).

-To reflect this approach, the Team Kanban Board template in LeanKit provides a horizontal lane for every team on the ART in which they can manage their Team Backlog structured into iterations if they wish to as well as their iteration execution area.
+To reflect this approach, the Team Kanban Board template in LeanKit provides a horizontal lane for every team on the Agile Release Train (ART) in which they can manage their Team Backlog structured into iterations if they wish to as well as their iteration execution area.

 Team Backlog and PI Program Kanban Board

 The Team Backlog is where the Product Owner and the team manage upcoming work at the story level.
 This includes a mix of user stories, enabler stories, defects, maintenance, etc.

 In SAFe, planning occurs at the PI level to provide a high-level forecast into which stories are targeted to start and during which iteration within the PI.
 We visualize this information in LeanKit by splitting the Team Backlog area into sub-lanes for each iteration within the PI.
 This helps reflect the “Program Board” that was created during PI Planning.

 Estimating work at the team level

 SAFe Agile Teams estimate the size of their work so that they can plan a realistic high-confidence iteration and PI.
 The canonical way is familiar to Scrum practitioners, using fibonacci-scale poker planning to estimate story points for each story.